 Policy CIR 2-14: Provide secure bicycle racks in places such as the Downtown, at commercial areas, park and ride transit facilities, schools, multiple unit residential developments, and other locations where there is a concentration of residents, visitors, students, or employees.

-Policy CIR 2-15: Ensure that all crossings where trails and roads meet include best practices for crossing design for these conflict points.
+Policy CIR 2-15: Ensure that all crossings where trails and roads meet include enhanced, high visibility crossing design.

 Policy CIR 2-16: Promote public education to help create an atmosphere of respect for bicycles and pedestrians.